aaronryank/Decimal/README.md

  - `310` - read user input into stack
  - `91D 311 91D` - cat program
  - `13072069076076079044032087079082076068033010D 301` push "HELLO, WORLD!\n" to stack and print

+For (possibly) more information, check out the [Decimal language showcase](https://codegolf.stackexchange.com/a/124235/61563) at PPCG StackExchange.